EO4wellness/100-days-of-code/log.md

 **Today's Progress**: Did the Applied Visual Design, Applied Accessibility and Responsive Web Design Principles sections on FreeCodeCamp.

 **Thoughts**: It's always great fun coding up these animations in CSS.
 Yet another day in which I couldn't spend a lot of time coding.
 A strong comeback is on the cards buddy.
 See ya tomorrow!

+## Day 6: November 23, Friday

+**Today's Progress**: Completed all the _Responsive Web Design_ challenges on _FreeCodeCamp_ except the projects.

+**Thoughts**: Yet another day where I only focused on FreeCodeCamp exercises but I think the all the fun starts tomorrrow when I start doing the projects.
+Also starting my _Machine Learning_ jouney tomorrow.
+Hoping for the best.